prompt-security/ps-fuzz/CONTRIBUTING.md

-# Contributing to PS_Fuzz
+# Contributing to Prompt Security Fuzzer

-Thank you for your interest in contributing to PS_Fuzz!
+Thank you for your interest in contributing to Prompt Security Fuzzer!
 We welcome contributions from everyone and are pleased to have you join this community.
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct

-The PS_Fuzz project adheres to a code of conduct that you can read at [Code of Conduct](LINK_TO_CODE_OF_CONDUCT).
+The Prompt Security project adheres to a code of conduct that you can read at [Code of Conduct](LINK_TO_CODE_OF_CONDUCT).
 By participating in this project, you agree to abide by its terms.

 ## Getting Started